| Type: | Package |

 Value

-Coefficients extracted from the "minimaxApprox"
+Coefficients extracted from the "minimaxApprox" object.
+A

 list containing: